-Panama's food and feed trade moves through Balboa Port and PSA Panama International Terminal (Rodman) on the Pacific side; and the Atlantic ports of Manzanillo International Terminal, Cristobal, Colon Container Terminal, Desarrollo Posicional (Grains terminal) and Colon Port Terminal (these five ports are located at Colon city) which are managed by transnational companies.
+Panama's food and feed trade moves through the seaports of CK Hutchison's Port of Balboa (from Hong Kong, China), and PSA's Panama International Terminal (from Singapore) on the Pacific side in Panama City; and at the Atlantic side in Colon City, the seaports of SSA Marine Manzanillo International Terminal (from the United States), Colon Container Terminal (from Taiwan), CK Hutchison's Port of Cristobal (from Hong Kong, China), which also has on its Dock No. 16 for Grains imports: Desarrollo Posicional (a private Panamanian investment).
 The Tocumen International Airport handles the bulk of Panama's air cargo.

-With AUPSA's Resolution No. 031-AG-2015 and No. 032-AG-2015 of May 25, 2015 establishing requirements for the registration of importers into their database and the minimum time to make Prior Notification for Imports (60 days), an importer or user can be registered at APA's Imports Notifications System (known as SIT) only if the entity has an Operations Certificate and has a storage or warehouse facility for the imported products.
+With AUPSA's Resolution No. 031-AG-2015 and No. 032-AG-2015 of May 25, 2015 establishing requirements for the registration of importers into their database and the minimum time to make Prior Notification for Imports (60 days), an importer or user can be registered at APA's Imports

+Notifications System (known as SIT) only if the entity has an Operations Certificate and has a storage or warehouse facility for the imported products.